Perfect Ovals for Mosaic Crochet Bags

 The oval is constructed around a foundation chain, starting with a round of SC stitches, and DC stitches added for the remaining rounds.
 Working from the front side only, the oval starts with a half arch, turned to side A (flat with no increases), an arch at the other end, turned to side B (flat with no increases), and finished with the other half of the arch.

 This tutorial will show you how to create 4 different sized ovals.
-An oval with 2 DC rounds is good for a narrower bag, great for books or a tablet.
+An oval with 2 DC rounds is good for a narrower or small sized bag, great for books or a tablet.
 An oval with 3 DC rounds is good for a standard sized handbag, and an oval with 4 rounds is good for a wider bag.
 You can also create straps using an oval with 1 or 2 DC rounds.
-Keep in mind, the final width of the oval will be a little larger after adding another round of DC's with no increases.

 The overall size of your oval will depend on your yarn weight and tension.
 It's best to do some samples to know how wide you would like your base.
 This example uses a worsted weight cotton yarn.
 One round measures about 1 1/4" wide, and each round increases by a little less than 1".